muratk5n/thirdwave/en/README.md

 Without the record of who owns what real-estate would have no meaning.
-In some distant future such record-keeping could completely move to peer-to-peer based service, that's possible.
-If government, or a future form of government decides to enforce that instead of the ones it keeps itsel, then peer-to-peer digital assets would become the final arbiter of ownership.
+In some distant future such record-keeping could completely move to peer-to-peer based service.
+If gov, or a future form of gov decides to enforce that instead of the ones it keeps itself, then peer-to-peer digital assets would become the final arbiter of ownership.

 ---